umd-mith/mith610-dbocr/10_editorial.md

 felt, and a few months ago the
 Alumni of this college took the initial step toward founding a
-Journal of their own. in order that they might ke.ep fresh old associa tion and be-in with college affairs.
-As JjjMjfc^owever, col lege
+Journal of their own in order that they might keep fresh old associa- tion and be in constant touch with college affairs.
+As so . . . however, as the Alumni knew . . . a college
-.
-I ' gv>
+. . . lished by the stu-
 •' 111 !
 11 ’''' l
 7r y 'J y'V;'; i .*^p r
 ' :!
 1 i" ; I' ■_ i